 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-I have three documents to table today, the (interpretation ends) 2021-22 Nunavut Business Credit Corporation's annual report (interpretation) and 2019-2020 and the 2020-21 annual report for Tourism and the Nunavut Airports 20-year capital plan estimates.
+I have three documents to table today:

+- (interpretation ends) The 2021-22 Nunavut Business Credit Corporation (interpretation) Annual Report; - The 2019-2020 and 2020-21 Tourism Annual Report; and - The Nunavut Airports 20-Year Capital Plan Needs Assessment.

 These are the three documents.
 Thank you, Mr. Speaker